 For instance, the right-wing nationalism that defines the Trump electoral coalition (that is, the 70,000,000+ people who voted for him) is also a form of identity politics.
 I'm an anarchist, so I oppose Trump and all that (obviously).
 But I'm not bringing it up to condemn it right now.
 I just want to clarify what is common between, say, the coalition that supports Trump's continued control of the U.S. presidency, the LGBT coalition (which has expanded to include many nominal identities), and a certain conception of the “coalition of the conspicuously nudist”.

 It's important to understand what makes right-wing (and some left-wing) identity politics appealing.
 Basically, whether based on real history or modern myth, linked histories of oppression or common interests, it's easy enough to get people aligned on a simple narrative of collectively experienced grievance.
-I'd even say it sort of happens on its own, without anyone needing to poke it along, as a result of a confluence of factors—but, of course, many people do guide it along actively, as much as they can, perhaps for their own ends or perhaps they really just believe that much in nationalism.
+I'd even say it can sort of happen on its own, without anyone needing to poke it along its way, as a result of a confluence of factors—but, of course, many people do guide it along actively, as much as they can, perhaps for their own ends or perhaps because they really just believe that much in nationalism.
 Trump is the most famous example of this sort of thing, but this is literally happening all of the time, in all sorts of countries, both today and in the past.
 Another word for it is “populism”.

 Populism sort of works, sometimes, with respect to certain goals (like seizing control of institutions), and when certain resources are available.
 It's all very interesting, of course, but I won't get into it.
 My point is that I just don't think it is as likely to work for coalitions that are smaller in number, more scattered, less-resourced, whose ideas lie far outside of “the Overton window” as it were, and who aim not to seize institutions but to change culture at large.
 In other words, people like nudists.